-The New York Times now features new obituaries honoring the women of yesterday.
+The New York Times now features obituaries honoring the women of yesterday.
 Overlooked focuses on sharing the remarkable stories of not only women but also minorities whose deaths were not documented by the Times.

-A women with a vision…
+A woman with a vision…

 William McDonald, a longtime obituary editor states that “unlike the rest of the newsroom, the obituaries desk covers the past, not the present.”
 McDonald goes on to say that “our pages mirror the world of 1975 or 1965 or 1955, or even earlier: They’re a rearview mirror, reflecting the world as it was, not as it is, and not as we might wish it to have been.”

-Through Overlooked, the stories of forward thinking women such as Ida B. Wells who took on racism in the Deep South with powerful reporting on lynchings and Emily Warren Roebling who oversaw the construction of the Brooklyn Bridge after her engineer husband fell ill, can be celebrated among many others.
+Through Overlooked, the stories of forward thinking women such as Ida B. Wells, who took on racism in the Deep South with powerful reporting on lynchings, and Emily Warren Roebling, who oversaw the construction of the Brooklyn Bridge after her engineer husband fell ill, can be celebrated among many others.